 App development team

 Depending on project requirements, a development team can be basic or extended.
-A basic app team includes a project manager, a UI/UX designer, at least two developers, and a quality assurance engineer.
+A basic app team includes a project manager, a UI/UX designer, at least two programmers, and a quality assurance engineer.
 If the app requires a backend infrastructure to develop an API, then a backend developer should also join the team.

 An extended team usually requires an admin panel designer, 2-4 iOS or Android developers (per platform), and the rest of the players already mentioned in the basic team including a backend developer.